 Reasons Why Giving Career Help is Good Karma

 A career has a long shelf life.
 Its journey often begins in nervous days of rejection but can wind up in the comfort of a Herman Miller desk chair.
 Some days are long, and some years are hard.
 Business is competitive.
 It can even seem like businesses are in a Darwin-esque survival of the fittest.
+There many reasons why giving career help is good Karma.

 Offering help in this environment means losing your edge.
 Lifting someone else up risks dropping down a couple of rungs on your own career ladder.